21amichalek/finalproject/README.md

 This module drives the light implemented by a RGB LED.

 #### Music --- written from scratch
-This module drives the songs played by a passive buzzer.
+This module drives the songs played by an active buzzer.

 #### LDR Sensor --- based on textbook LDR Sensor module
 This module reads the output given by a LDR sensor.